JamesCostello-dev/.config/README.md

-# .config
-Arch Linux .files and configs
+This is a repo to handle my random dotfiles and configs for linux.